-- mixed with a hazardous substance, for example, if a batch of waste plastic contains residues of pesticide
+- mixed with a hazardous substance, eg if a batch of waste plastic contains residues of pesticide

-- mixed with another waste material which is more than a de minimis level of contamination and to an extent which prevents the recovery of the wastes in an ‘environmentally sound manner’, for example, if glass, metals, plastic or wood are in a consignment of waste paper
+- mixed with another waste material which is more than a de minimis level of contamination and to an extent which prevents the recovery of the wastes in an ‘environmentally sound manner’, eg if glass, metals, plastic or wood are in a consignment of waste paper

 - contaminated by household or mixed municipal waste